WJXHenry/AndroidArduino-Test-File-Upload/README.md

 ## Testing File Upload from AndroidArduino App

 This is a simple node app using express and multer to test the file uploading feature of the AndroidArduino (Pesticide Tracker) app.
+Multipart/form-data sent to the endpoint will be saved in a folder called 'file-uploads'.

 ## How to Run